dsmceap/BlockED/README.md

    - Issues an SBT representing the certificate.
    - Constructs a verifiable certificate hash.
 4. Data is stored on the blockchain via smart contracts.
-5. Third-party verifiers use a **mobile/web app** to validate certificates.
+5. Third-party verifiers use a **mobile app** to validate certificates.

 ---